Lameguy64/PSn00bSDK/README.md

 * `libpsxpress`: Add an API for SPU-ADPCM audio encoding at runtime.

-* `libc`: Improve the memory allocation framework with multiple allocators, replace the string functions with optimized implementations and maybe add helpers to manage swapping between main RAM and VRAM/SPU RAM.
+* `libc`: Replace the string functions with optimized implementations and maybe add helpers to manage swapping between main RAM and VRAM/SPU RAM.

 * Add a full controller and memory card API that does not depend on the BIOS